aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 These parameters are needed to create the stack.

-* s3BucketName: "Name of the S3 bucketIn order to execute it, from a Linux terminal run to be created"
+* s3BucketName: "Name of the S3 bucket to be created to store the training data and artifacts produced by the AutoML jobs"
 * snowflakeSecretArn: "ARN of the AWS Secret containing the Snowflake login information"
 * snowflakeRole (Optional):"Snowflake Role with permissions to create Storage and API Integrations"
 * snowflakeDatabaseName: "Snowflake Database in which external functions will be created"